daverosoff/mcgd/modules/01/Module.md

 I have some bad news for you: you may be misinformed, based on my previous experience, about what a *function* is.
 It is the most important concept in mathematics, so I tend to be very picky when talking about it, at least until I am sure everyone is on board.

 Most people have done so much algebraic training that they confuse *functions* with *expressions*, which are what mathematicians call algebraic formulas.
 Every expression gives rise to one (or many) functions, but the reverse is arguable.
 A function is rather a *rule* associating each of a collection of predetermined permissible "inputs" to exactly one output.
-The reason that most people think that expressions and functions are the same thing is that very often in mathematics, the rule is given algebraically.
+The reason most people think expressions and functions are the same thing is that very often in mathematics, functions' rules are given algebraically.
 For example, the familiar *squaring function* is the function (rule) associating to each number the number obtained by multiplying it by itself.
 Who could argue that $f(x) = x^2$ is a more precise and easily understood description?

 Well, I might.
 I think this notation reinforces the confusion of the expression defining the rule---$x^2$---with the rule---$f(x)$---itself!
 Unfortunately, we are stuck with it.

-Functions are important to mathematicians for a lot of reasons, but they are important to physicists and chemists and biologists and engineers and psychologists and sociologists and statisticians and criminologists and so on because they *model phenomena*---that is to say, they evidently exist in what we usually call "reality", whatever that means.
+Functions are important to mathematicians for a lot of reasons, but they are important to physicists and chemists and biologists and engineers and psychologists and sociologists and statisticians and criminologists and so on because they *model phenomena*---that is to say, they evidently "exist" in what we usually call "reality", whatever that means.

 **Example**.
 The bill for a large print job depends on the number of pages in the document and on the number of copies printed.
-To be more specific, Phil's Phancy Printing charges a ten-dollar flat fee, plus 4 cents per page, plus a 75 cents per copy for spiral binding.
+To be more specific, Phil's Phancy Printing charges a ten-dollar flat fee, plus 4 cents per page, plus 75 cents per copy for spiral binding.
 We can express this function more concisely as:

     bill = 10 + 4/100*(pages)*(copies) + 75/100*(copies)